 Safeguarding and child protection is everyone's responsibility.
-This policy applies to all staff, volunteers and governors in the school and is consistent with the procedures of the 3 safeguarding partners.
+This policy applies to all staff, including supply teachers and peripatetic teachers, volunteers and governors in the school and is consistent with the procedures of the 3 safeguarding partners.
 Our policy and procedures also apply to extended school and off-site activities.